Assam Career : Oil India Limited Recruitment 2024

 d) Date of Birth (DOB) proof i.e., Birth Certificate or Class X certificate containing DOB.

-i) A set of self-attested photocopies of all applicable document(s)/certificate(s)/testimonial(s) as mentioned above
+h) A set of self-attested photocopies of all applicable document(s)/certificate(s)/testimonial(s) as mentioned above.

 Detailed Advertisement : Click Here